jhoneill/vsteam/.docs/Add-VSTeamWorkItemPage.md

 <!-- #include "./params/forcegroup.md" -->

 ### -Label
 The name of new page.
-To be consitent with commands, the aliases "Name" or "PageLabel" can be used.
+To be consistent with other commands, the aliases "Name" or "PageLabel" can be used.
 If the page already exists, an error will occur.

 ```yaml
 Type: Object